solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

      (> x 0)
 ```

-I think Kibit is most useful for beginning Clojure programmers but it contains some good advices for more experienced developers also.
+I think Kibit is good advice for beginning Clojure programmers but it contains some good advices for more experienced developers also.

 ### Cloverage

-[Cloverage](https://github.com/cloverage/cloverage) is a code coverage tool for Clojure which runs the tests ot a program
+[Cloverage](https://github.com/cloverage/cloverage) is a code coverage tool for Clojure which runs the tests of a program
 and calculates line and form coverage for namespaces.

 Sample output looks like this: